boschsauce/simply-edit.js/README.md

   "italic",
   "underline",
   "strikethrough",
+  "seperator",
   "subscript",
   "superscript",
   "list-ol",
   "list-ul",
+  "seperator",
   "align-left",
   "align-center",
   "align-right",
+  "seperator",
   "undo"
 ]
 ```

 You can change any of the buttons or change the order of the buttons
 based on array passed into buttons.

+If you want to have a seperator between the buttons just put in a "seperator"
+in the buttons array.

 For example if I only wanted bold, italic, underline buttons to show in
 the toolbar.